JosephRPalmer/octopus-usage-exporter/README.md

   - `ACCOUNT_NUMBER=A-ABC12E04` (Octopus Energy Account number)
   - `GAS=True` (Gas stat scraping)
   - `ELECTRIC=True` (Electric stat scraping)
-  - `NG_METRICS=False` (New for 0.0.24, metrics move to use a proper label format outside of metric names.
+  - `NG_METRICS=True` (New for 0.0.24, metrics move to use a proper label format outside of metric names.
 Defaults to false with existing metric format, setting to True will enable new formatting.
 This behaviour will change in future major release.)
   - `TARIFF_RATES=True` (Tariff pricing scraping)
   - `TARIFF_REMAINING=True` (Tariff agreement time remaining scrape and calculation)
 - Ensure the ports exposed in the docker compose match the port referenced under PROM_PORT